Charting the new physics through one-loop effects in the muon magnetic dipole moment: The in simplified models

-The formulae are not only valid for the muon MDM, but also universal for any other spin half fermions through proper substitutions of masses, couplings, and electric charge conservation conditions.
-For example, the $\bar{\chi}fS^{\ast}$ interactions will induce the MDM of $\chi$, which can be obtained by modifying the electric charge conservation condition as $Q_f+Q_{S^{\ast}}=Q_f-Q_S=Q_{\chi}$ and replacing $m_{\mu}$ as $m_{\chi}$.
+The formulae are not only valid for the muon MDM, but also universal for any other spin-half fermions through proper substitutions of masses, couplings, and electric charge conservation conditions.
+For example, the $\bar{\chi}fS^{\ast}$ interactions will induce the MDM of $\chi$, which can be obtained by modifying the electric charge conservation condition as $Q_f+Q_{S^{\ast}}=Q_f-Q_S=Q_{\chi}$ and replacing $m_{\mu}$ by $m_{\chi}$.

 \item \textit{Interactions involving charge conjugate fields}